-Stocking sounds like a good idea to me as I am going to make them for my kids, so I might decorate them with these holly berries as well… Will show you the stockings later once they are done.
-Let’s come back on how to make this Felt Holly Berries.
+Christmas stocking sounds like a good idea to me as I am going to make them for my kids, so I might decorate them with these holly berries as well… Will show you the stockings later once they are done.
+Let’s come back on how to make this DIY Holly Berries.

 - Green and White felt

 - Sewing thread and needle

 - Green glitter powder - optional (only if you want to glitter the leaves)